Leody Taveras Preview, Player Props: Rangers vs. Twins

 Twins Pitching Rankings

-- The Twins' 3.91 team ERA ranks seventh among all MLB pitching staffs.
+- The Twins have the seventh-ranked team ERA across all league pitching staffs (3.93).

-- Twins pitchers combine to surrender 153 total home runs at a rate of 1.2 per game (to rank 16th in the league).

-- Ryan looks for his 10th win when he gets the start for the Twins, his 23rd of the season.
-He is 9-8 with a 4.43 ERA and 152 strikeouts in 126 2/3 innings pitched.

-- The righty last appeared on Wednesday, Aug.
-2 against the St. Louis Cardinals, when he threw four innings, allowing seven earned runs while giving up nine hits.
+- In his last outing on Wednesday against the Milwaukee Brewers, the right-hander tossed five innings, giving up two earned runs while surrendering two hits.

-- In 22 games this season, the 27-year-old has amassed a 4.43 ERA and 10.9 strikeouts per nine innings, while allowing a batting average of .242 to opposing batters.
+- The 28-year-old has put together a 3.41 ERA and 8.8 strikeouts per nine innings across 21 games this season, while giving up a batting average of .242 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.